Diversity Education and Outreach

 Constituencies the Office of Diversity Education and Outreach seeks to support and guide include culturally diverse and historically underrepresented ethnic groups, such as African Americans, Asian Americans, South Asian Americans, Latinos, and Native Americans, as well as others who are often underrepresented or marginalized, such as first generation students, gay, lesbian and transgender students, students with disabilities, veterans, older students, and students with children.

-The mission of the Office of Diversity Education and Outreach is to offer support and guidance for minority students as they meet the challenges of becoming lawyers.
+The Office of Diversity Education and Outreach provides support and guidance for diverse students as they meet the challenges of navigating law school and entering the legal profession.
 Through outreach targeted to every phase of law school and career -- from applying for admission to joining alumni networks -- the Office of Diversity Education and Outreach develops, supports, and maintains the interrelationships that foster student achievement and produce satisfied graduates.

-Part of the Office of Undergraduate Residential Life on the Evanston campus
+Part of the Division of Student Affairs on the Evanston campus

 Resources for women at Northwestern University